First, a History of “Whack A Mole” on Toxic Solvent-Based Strippers

-Caustic paint strippers are water-based and use lye as their main ingredient.
-The lye is either caustic potash (potassium hydroxide) or caustic soda (sodium hydroxide).
-It removes paint by reacting with and breaking down the chemicals until they turn it into a soapy goo.
+Caustic paint strippers are water-based with lye that is either in the form of caustic potash (potassium hydroxide) or caustic soda (sodium hydroxide).
+This type of stripper removes paint by reacting with and breaking down the chemicals until they turn it into a soapy goo.

 Dumond Peel Away 1

 This lye and lime-based paint remover is zero-VOC and biodegradable.
 It can be used indoors.
 It works super well on specific types of coatings.

 Ingredients: Calcium hydroxide/slaked lime (20-30%), Sodium hydroxide (1-10%), Starch (1-10%).

 Removes: Up to 30 coats of lead, oil, and alkyd-based paints and coatings in a single application.
 Works best on pre-1980 based coatings (i.e. doesn’t work as well on water-based paints and varnishes).

 Use on: Interior and exterior wood, brick, stone, concrete, stucco, plaster, metal, steel, cast iron, fiberglass, carved and molded surfaces, and more.